-There’s plenty of information out there which is simply false on the topic of web design.
+There’s plenty of information out there that is simply false on the topic of web design.
 I’ve taken the liberty of debunking the most common myths:

 As a matter of a fact, the two don’t have much in common.
 Creating the graphics and integrating them on a website are two completely different things.

-It also “saves” you the opportunity to create an engaging, customisable design which would be personalised to your brand
+It also “saves” you the opportunity to create an engaging, customizable design that would be personalized to your brand

-Most of the web developers nowadays can do both, however the jobs are quite different.
+Most web developers nowadays can do both, however, the jobs are quite different.
 The designer enhances and crafts the visuals, while the developer builds them.

 As a matter of a fact, the mobile versions of a website are much more important nowadays as most visitors use mobile devices.